daffierHarp/ReflectedDataTests/ReflectedData/ReadMe.txt

 ﻿ReflectedData CSharp Library by Sivan Segev
 --------------------------------------------

-This library was initially created around 2005 to wrap around Microsoft's data libraries to quickly access and manipulate data files.
+This library was initially created around 2008 to wrap around Microsoft's data libraries to quickly access and manipulate data files.

-For some usages, this library requires an installation of Microsoft's data engines, as of 6/17/2020 these can be found at the following link:
+For some usages, this library requires an installation of Microsoft's data engines, as of 6/17/2020 these can be found at the following links:

 Data Engine 2010
 https://www.microsoft.com/EN-US/DOWNLOAD/confirmation.aspx?id=13255